StreamWhatYouHear/SWYH/README.md

 - Home Theater Sony (tested on NS510, NS310 and BDV NF720)
 - Onkyo Amps 2009 (tested  on Onkyo TX-NR3007)

-Let me know in the forums if your device is supported or not : http://www.streamwhatyouhear.com/forums/
+This list isn't exhaustive, check the forums to know if your device is supported or not.

 License
 ----